 Boeing complained through the US government that Airbus was being unfairly subsidized by European governments, which amounted to an unfair trade practice.
 Airbus was in fact being supported by the governments of the company's member states, but Airbus replied that Boeing's original jetliner developments had been heavily subsidized by US military contracts.
 In 1978, Lathiere commented at the Farnborough Air Show in the UK: "I think the Big Bad Wolf is screaming because Little Red Riding Hood has bitten him in the ass."

 Those were fighting words.
 The competition between Airbus and Boeing would never have any resemblance to a friendly rivalry, and Lathiere's comment was hardly the last time that officials of both companies would snipe at each other in front of the press.
 The dispute would be noisy, mean-spirited, often petty-minded, and always loaded down with politics.
-It's gone somewhat quiet in recent years, but not because of any reconciliation: clients got sick of listening to the two sniping at and spreading nasty rumors about each other, saying they weren't interested in listening to it any more, and they should both kindly shut up.BACK_TO_TOP
+It eventually went more or less quiet, but not because of any reconciliation: clients got sick of listening to the two sniping at and spreading nasty rumors about each other, saying they weren't interested in listening to it any more, and they should both kindly, shut, up.BACK_TO_TOP

 * The A300B2-200 had a configuration similar to that of a Boeing 737, though the Airbus was a much larger aircraft.
 It had swept flight surfaces, including a low-mounted wing with a sweep of 28 degrees at quarter-chord and fitted with twin GE CF6-50 series high-bypass turbofans, with versions in the thrust range of 227.4 kN (23.1 kgp / 51,000 lbf) to 240.8 kN (24.5 kgp / 54,000 lbf).
 The CF6 engines were built under license by SNECMA of France.
 A Garrett auxiliary power unit (APU) turbine engine was fitted in the tail for ground power and engine starting.